ESPN's 'Unrivaled Red Wings vs. Avalanche' E:60 trailer leaks and will give you goosebumps

 MITCH ALBOM FLASHBACK: Red Wings pound Patrick Roy, Avs to make 1997 Stanley Cup Finals

-Lemieux missed the first two meetings the following season.
+Lemieux missed the first two meetings of the year following season.
 Somehow, nothing boiled over in the third matchup when the two met in Colorado.

 That all changed March 26, 1997 at Joe Louis Arena, with the greatest brawl in hockey history.